 - 1. Creating and implementing a plan for ongoing training and professional development and the funding thereof for principals in the District's Performance Evaluation Program, including evaluation standards, forms, procedures, and processes and a plan for collecting and using data gathered from evaluation; - 2.
 Creating a plan for ongoing review of the District's Principal Evaluation Program that includes stakeholder input from teachers, Board Members, administrators, parents/guardians, and other interested parties; - 3.
 Creating a procedure for remediation for principals that receive evaluations indicating that remediation would be an appropriate course of action; - 4.
-Creating an individualized evaluation rating system for how principal evaluations will be used to identify proficiency and record growth over time with a minimum of three rankings used to differentiate performance of principals including: - A. Unsatisfactory being equal to a rating of 1; - B. Basic being equal to a rating of 2; and - C. Proficient being equal to a rating of 3.
+Creating an individualized evaluation rating system for how principal evaluations will be used to identify proficiency and record growth over time with a minimum of four rankings used to differentiate performance of principals including: - A. Unsatisfactory being equal to a rating of 1; - B. Basic being equal to a rating of 2; - C. Proficient being equal to a rating of 3; and - D. Distinguished being equal to a rating of 4. - 5.
+Completing Principal Evaluation annually, ensuring proper safeguards, and filing completed evaluations.